dekuNukem/FAP80/FAP_modules/video_card/README.md

 The VGA connector blocked the Mojo's USB connector in the first version, this has since been fixed in the latest board file.

 I might design another video card that fixes all those problems by putting the Spartan-6 onboard instead of using Mojo, but it's going to be a while before I get to that.

+# Blog entries

+For details about the process of making this video card, see [here](https://dekunukem.wordpress.com/2016/03/04/putting-the-f-in-fap-vga-controller-part-1-character-generator/), [here](https://dekunukem.wordpress.com/2016/03/09/got-my-mojo-working-character-attributes-vga-board-double-buffering-and-cpu-interface/), and [here](https://dekunukem.wordpress.com/2016/03/15/fap-says-hello-world/)

+For a brief introduction of the new video card, see [here](https://dekunukem.wordpress.com/2016/12/24/fap-reborn-cpu-board-memory-board-video-card/)